Tod Leiweke laid groundwork for the Lightning’s Stanley Cup. Now, he’s doing the same for the Seattle Kraken.

 Leiweke, now the Kraken’s CEO, just never realized it would take a decade for the Lightning’s Cup to materialize, five years and two jobs after he’d moved on.
 Indeed, that a Lightning franchise among the most dominant of the past decade has but one title to its name in that span — courtesy of a Game 6 clinching 2-0 win over the Dallas Stars on Monday night — speaks to the difficulty of building a sustained NHL champion.

 “And my friend Ed Viesturs, who climbs mountains, he’s like, ‘Hey, it only counts if you get to the top.’
-Well, they then hung in there and they made it (Tampa) a place that players wanted to come, they made great decisions and lo and behold … dreams do come true.’’
+Well, they then hung in there and they made it (Tampa) a place that players wanted to come, they made great decisions, and lo and behold … dreams do come true.’’

 So, there’s closure now for Leiweke, who left the Lightning for a top NFL executive role about a month after Tampa Bay’s six-game finals loss to the Chicago Blackhawks in 2015.
 Leiweke initially seemed destined to join a group seeking to build an arena in Bellevue — an effort spearheaded by his good friend and longtime colleague Jac Sperling — but then, within days of that venture collapsing, went the football route before joining the Kraken in April 2018.